 As a member of the MBA Advisory Board, Mr. Smith has served as lecturer and executive in residence at The Amos Tuck School at Dartmouth College.
 He also served on the President’s Counsel of the Woodruff Arts Center, Alumni Board of Governors at The Westminster Schools and Leadership Atlanta.

-Mr. Smith was honored by Chambers USA: America’s Leading Lawyers for Business as a top lawyer in Corporate M&A. He was recognized by The Best Lawyers in America® for Corporate Law and Mergers and Acquisitions Law in 2018 and in each of the six years immediately preceding.
+Mr. Smith was honored by Chambers USA: America’s Leading Lawyers for Business as a top lawyer in Corporate M&A. He was recognized by The Best Lawyers in America® for Corporate Law and Mergers and Acquisitions Law in 2019 and in each of the seven years immediately preceding.

 Insights View All